sp5wwp/M17_ANL_v2/README.md

 New M17 hotspot/analyser, this time with ADF7021

 ## Schematic
-Diagram was not tested Yet.
+Diagram was not tested yet.

 ## Technical details

+M17_ANL_v2 is a radio modem designed especially to support interaction with existing M17 capable radio terminals & repeaters.
+It also means packet acquisition, for debugging cases or sniffing, just for fun idk.
+However M17_ANL_v2 can be used to receive and transmit raw digital data - it's by design protocol agnostic.

 ### Most important ICs used in project

-* STM32F303CBT6 - MCU which controls data flow, and radio parameters.
+* STM32F303CBT6 - MCU which controls data flow(PC <-> RF TRX), and radio parameters.
 * ADF7021 - radio transceiver.

 ### Testpoints description